mit212/lab5_2024/README.md

 #### 2.4.1 Wiring

 Wire the IMU onto your breadboard.
 Refer to [this Adafruit page](https://learn.adafruit.com/adafruit-9-dof-orientation-imu-fusion-breakout-bno085/arduino#spi-wiring-3072345) as an example.
-We will be using the SPI protocol.
+We will use the SPI protocol.

 #### 2.4.2 Coding

 Fill in `test_sensors/imu_test.cpp` with test code to read your IMU.
 Refer to [this Adafruit page](https://learn.adafruit.com/adafruit-9-dof-orientation-imu-fusion-breakout-bno085/arduino#example-code-3072315) as an example.

-Make sure to uncomment the line `#define BNO08X_RESET 5`.
+Uncomment lines `#define BNO08X_RESET 5` and `if (!bno08x.begin_SPI(BNO08X_CS, BNO08X_INT)) {` since we are using the SPI protocol.
+Comment out `if (!bno08x.begin_I2C()) {`.
+Additionally, move the entire `void setReports(void)` function to be above `void setup(void)`.
 The IMU library has already been imported in `platformio.ini`.

 ## 3 Sensor-controlled Motor
 Estimated time of completion: 15 min